xpack-dev-tools/openocd-xpack/README.md

 The only requirement is a recent
 `xpm`, which is a portable [Node.js](https://nodejs.org) command line application.
-To install it, follow the instructions from the [`xpm`](https://xpack.github.io/core/xpm/install/) page.
+To install it, follow the instructions in the [`xpm`](https://xpack.github.io/core/xpm/install/) page.

 #### Install